 As technology improves and the betting industry continues to thrive, there are new sports betting sites popping up all of the time.
 A fair few of them are standalone bookies, who have decided to move into the sports betting market and put their heart and soul into their sportsbook.
-SportNation and SportPesa are just a couple of examples of those.
+SportNation is one example.

 What are New Betting Sites?

 Many see the word ‘new’ and assume it’s an online betting site that’s been around for a few weeks or maybe a month or two.
 That’s not the case with our interpretation of the word ‘new’.
 As you may or may not know, it takes a while to establish a brand.
 Sometimes it can take a year or so to get a new sports betting site up to the levels of your more established competitors.

 Then you’ve got the UK betting sites list of oldies.
 Oldies in the sense that their brand is established, and they’ve been around for years.
 The new betting sites will be giving them a run for their money that’s for sure.
 Healthy competition is great for punters as we’re always enjoying newer bonuses, better wagering requirements, as everyone competes for their slice of the sports betting pie.

 New Betting Sites – Keep an Eye Out During Sign Up

 When you’re looking to sign up at a new sports betting site, you’re probably checking the welcome bonus and what product features are available.
 What you need to consider for the latest betting sites that are new to the industry is whether they are safe and secure.
 You also need to check their reputation, which is where our sportsbook reviews come in handy.

 New Betting Sites – Payment Options You Can Trust